Working in teams, students are challenged to use digital tools and new technologies to tackle climate change in their area.

 Working in teams of four, students are challenged to use digital tools and new technologies to tackle climate change in their local area.

-This activity encourages students to develop their employability skills.
-For example, listening, speaking, problem solving, creativity and teamwork.
+This activity encourages students to develop their employability skills, including listening, speaking, problem solving, creativity, and teamwork.

 Through the completion of this workshop, students will also be able to achieve a CREST Discovery Award.

-This workshop supports the KS2 Science and Design and Technology national curriculum.
-This workshop covers Gatsby Benchmark 3, 4 and sometimes 5 if volunteers/ambassadors are able to attend (Covid permitting).
+This workshop supports the KS3 Science and Design and Technology national curriculum.
+This workshop also covers Gatsby Benchmark 3, 4 and sometimes 5 if volunteers/ambassadors are able to attend.

 STEMworks will provide all materials for the workshop.

 Minimum of 20 participants, maximum of 50 participants.

 Pricing starts at £520, plus costs for consumables.